billyham/Kitsch_Player_Token_Server/README.md

 Generated tokens have a six month duration before expiring.

+### Starting the server
+`npm run dev`
+The server will be a port 4000 unless otherwise specified with PORT env

 __TODO:__
  - It probably needs an npm build script and a node version for "engine" in package.json
+ - An application key to authorize requests
  - Unit tests